JonahThiele/PoisonPlantsModel/README.md

 ## Installing
-The release APK is under androidApp/PoisonPlant/app/release just download the apk to your device and intall the app.
+The release APK is under androidApp/PoisonPlant/app/release just download the apk to your device and install the app.

 ## Usage
 The app is mostly self explanatory